 Are Photos Recyclable?

 Unfortunately, old paper photos cannot be recycled.
-Photos contain coatings and protectors, which include plastics and metals; this makes it unsafe for recycling.
+Photos contain coatings and protectors, which include plastics and metals; components that makes them unsafe for recycling.

 Besides, many chemicals are used to make photo paper so that images can be put on it.
-These chemicals can be toxic to the environment and cannot be recycled together with normal paper.
+While that’s fine, the problem is that these chemicals can be toxic to the environment and cannot be recycled together with normal paper.